giovaborgogno/project-ucc-arq-software/README.md

 1. In the `backend` folder, create a `.env.docker` file using the `.env.example` file as a reference.
 This file will contain the configuration for your environment, such as the database connection configuration and SMTP configuration.

-2. If you want to run tests, create a `test.env` file in the `backend/utils/initializers` folder using the `test.env.example` file as a reference.
+2. If you want to run tests, create a `test.env.docker` file in the `backend/utils/initializers` folder using the `test.env.example` file as a reference.

 3. Configure the `.env.docker` file in the `frontend` folder with the URL of the docker backend server.

 ## Running the Project

 1. Run the project using Docker Compose for easy setup and execution.
-In the project root, run the following command:
+In the project root, run the following commands:

 ```bash
 # docker